 This article focus on internal caro...

 Peripheral intravenous cannulation under ultrasound guidance is the placement of a cannula into a peripherally located vein under the direct vision of ultrasound.
-This process allows the cannulation of veins that are unable to be visualised or palpated without ultrasound.
+This process allows the cannulation of veins that are unable to be visualized or palpated without ultrasound.
 In trained individuals ...

 An umbilical arterial aneurysm (UAA) is an extremely rare but potentially lethal vascular anomaly which is usually detected in utero.